 Compared to options like Preethi Zodiac available at similar pricing, Inalsa Inox 1000 Plus has a larger bowl and extra attachments too.
 Even so, when you compare the performance, Zodiac is a tad better than Inalsa.
 When it comes to grating, we found Preethi Zodiac to be slightly better.
 Also, Zodiac is a lot more compact too, which is helpful if you have space constraints.
 The juice extraction of both models isn’t that great.
 The only advantage we found with Inalsa was that its citrus juice attachment and top lid fix more firmly to the bowl and also, its discs are easier to use.

-By trying to be several things at the same time, Inalsa Inox Plus fails to excel most.
+By trying to be several things at the same time, Inalsa Inox Plus fails to excel most of them.
 It is a food processor with an average performance.
 But, it is an expensive option.
-If you are not lured by the whisking, centrifugal juicing and french fries attachment, you could rather opt for Preethi Zodiac, which has a much better grinding and food processing performance.
+If you are not lured by the whisking, centrifugal juicing, and french fries attachment, you could rather opt for Preethi Zodiac, which has a much better grinding and food processing performance.